-We anticipate that up to 30 workers will be involved in the various remediation activities on site at any one time.
-Parking will be provided for on site and therefore, there is no anticipated requirement for on street parking for staff involved in the remedial works is not required.
-Site induction procedures prepared by Enviropacific will reinforce these protocols.
+Up to 30 workers are involved in the various remediation activities on site at any one time.
+Parking is provided for onsite and therefore, on street parking for staff involved in the remedial works is not required.
+Site induction procedures prepared by Enviropacific will reinforce these protocols

 Why did trees need to be removed from site?

-Due to the extent of contamination on-site, and to satisfy the requirements of the EPA clean-up notice, large areas need to be excavated.
-Unfortunately, many of the trees on site are located in areas requiring excavation.
-Additionally, a piled wall will be installed to support the footpaths and road on the northern side of Alexandra Parade, as there will be deep excavations in this part of the site.
-Trees located in these areas will need to be removed prior to work commencing.
+Due to the extent of contamination on-site, and to satisfy the requirements of the EPA clean-up notice, much of the site needed to be excavated.
+Unfortunately, many of the trees on site were located in areas requiring excavation.
+Trees located in these areas needed to be removed prior to work commencing.

-A Vegetation Management Plan (VMP) will be implemented to ensure that protocols and permitting requirements for the removal of trees are being followed.
+A Vegetation Management Plan (VMP) was implemented to ensure that protocols and permitting requirements for the removal of trees was being followed.

 What is the Vegetation Management Plan (VMP)?